steventhan/lab-10-express-middleware/lab-steventhan/README.md

 ## CRUD api for personal portfolio projects
 ## Changes
 `morgan` middleware has been added, and is used in `dev` mode.
 `errorResponse` custom middleware also added in the lib folder, used for logging detailed message on server side and generic message on client side.
-Ideally the AppError constructor should be used wherever there's error occur, but it's only implemented at `localhost:3000/api/projects`
+Ideally, the AppError constructor should be used wherever there's error, but it's only implemented at `localhost:3000/api/projects` at the moment.

 ## Usage:
   * Navigate to folder `lab-steventhan`